SwastikTheCaveman/Caveman-Textutils/README.md

-# Caveman Text Utilities 🪓
+# Caveman Text Utilities 🪓 ʕง•ᴥ•ʔง

 A minimal and lightweight text utility tool built for quick and focused tasks.
 This app offers simple operations like upper/lower casing, trimming, character count, and more — wrapped in a distraction-free interface.